st-one-io/pn-tools/README.md

 # pn-tools

-A set of tools for Profinet-related tasks
+A command-line tool for Profinet-related tasks

-*Work in progress!*
+Supported commands:
+ - **discovery**: Discovers Profinet devices on the network
+ - **flashled**: Sends a "flash leds" request to a Profinet device

 ## Compiling